jaydenlin/node-async-require-loader/README.md

 It's a node moudle.

 ##### Step 2.
 Set up the webpack.config.js
-We set up the config so that the loader will load the .ajs file and to fetch the remote node moudle.
+We set up the config so that the loader will load the .ajs file and fetch the remote node moudle.

 ```js
     module: {